echo-dave/nvimconfig/README.md

 >
 > If any Treesitter parsers are missing in the :checkhealth `:TSInstall <parser>`

+> [!NOTE]
+>
+> Some tweaks are small screen specific - mostly messages
+> The coding setup is your basic HTML, CSS, Tailwind, JavaScript, and TypeScript with Svelte(Kit)
+> Configured with modular Lazy and Mason with git suppert via GitSigns and Neogit

 ## Plugin List

 | [#Git](#git) | [#Coding-Centric](#coding-centric-formatters-and-code-helpers) | [#UI-Related](#ui-related) | [#Utility](#utility) |